SnowflakePowered/snowflake-web/src/pages/articles/2023-01-14-introducing-librashader/index.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1000503/212462721-f40f3555-8c50-448e-8876-534102f982e1.png" />
   <br >
   <em style="font-style: italic;font-size:14px;">The OpenGL 4.6 runtime running gbc-lcd-grid-v2.
-My example apps are very basic and the poor scaling and rendering outside the borders is due to poor handling of the viewport, not the librashader runtime.</em>
+The demo app is very basic and the poor scaling and rendering outside the borders is due to poor handling of the viewport in the demo app, not the librashader runtime.</em>
 </p>

 librashader implements the [preset parser](https://docs.rs/librashader/latest/librashader/presets/index.html), which parses `.slangp` presets, the [shader preprocessor](https://docs.rs/librashader/latest/librashader/preprocess/index.html), which handles combining multiple shader files into one unit, which can finally be sent to [shader reflection](https://docs.rs/librashader/latest/librashader/reflect/index.html), which actually deals with how to compile the shader for your GPU.
 This compiled artifact is then sent to a runtime, which deals with rendering the shader given input and output frame buffers.